Debunking the Arguments of PseudoSkeptics and Debunkers

 allowing me to learn anything new without fear.

-similar form to this one debunking and refuting 15 main arguments of Christian
+form to this one debunking and refuting main Christian arguments

 Since